 If you’re anything like me, then you love muffins.
 It doesn’t matter if it’s chocolate, fruity, or a breakfast muffin.
 I want them all!
-But a muffin that is growing mold, has an off scent, taste, or appearance, or simply has been left out too long is not a muffin you want to eat.
+But a muffin that is growing mold, has an off scent, taste, or appearance, or has been left out too long is not a muffin you want to eat.

 Hello!
 And welcome to my informative page about muffin freshness.
 My name is Michelle, and as I’ve already stated, I love muffins.
 But I have had the (sad) situation where my muffins have gone bad.
 Have you?
 Maybe you don’t know how to tell if a muffin is bad.
 Oh, no!

 If you are wondering whether or not your sweet treat went sour, you’ve come to the right place.
-Yes, muffins go bad, and this article will teach you how to tell if your beloved muffins have finally bone beyond their maximum potential.
+Yes, muffins go bad, and this article will teach you how to tell if your beloved muffins have finally boned beyond their maximum potential.